-MSC stands for Missionaries of the Sacred Heart (Missionarii Sacratissimi Cordis) founded by Fr.
+MSC stands for Missionaries of the Sacred Heart (Missionarii Sacratissimi Cordis), a religious order founded by Fr.
 Jules Chevalier at Issoudun France in 1854.
 Fr Chevalier saw in Devotion of the Sacred Heart – we now call it A Spirituality of the Heart – a remedy for the ills of the world, especially the indifference of people to the spiritual dimension of life

 The foundation for a Spirituality of the Heart can be found in our own personal experience of God’s love.
 In the First Letter of St John (4/15) we find a basis for this ”We ourselves have known and put our faith in God’s love towards ourselves”.
 That contemplative act of knowing God’s love is the heart of this Spirituality.

 Jules Chevalier saw the Sacred Heart as the gateway to understanding Jesus and the gospels.
 He became very much aware of the concern that Jesus felt in his heart for the ordinary person; it was a compassion for all who were suffering, be it physically or spiritually.
 He never preached a religion based on fear or legalism.